 The only thing harder than finding someone who was born and raised in Austin is finding a good restaurant that’s open past midnight on the weekends, or at all on major holidays.

 Over Christmas, Austin can feel like a ghost town.
 If you find yourself in search of sustenance on Dec.
-25, here’s a list of Austin restaurants open Christmas day.
+25, then here’s a list of Austin restaurants open Christmas day.
 Eat, drink, and be merry!

 1/ 24 Diner

-The menu boasts an exciting collection of comfort food ranging from country ham and Swiss frittatas, to classic cheddar burgers, to chicken and dumplings.
+The regular menu boasts an exciting collection of comfort food ranging from country ham and Swiss frittatas, to classic cheddar burgers, to chicken and dumplings.
 The eatery offers a host of gluten-free options, as well.

 Open 24 hours